 Lots more info below, but quickly, in the United States, these DO NOT contain palm oil:

-You can also find original Reese’s Peanut Butter Cups which don’t list palm oil ingredients.
-Read labels.
+- Reese’s Peanut Butter Cups – original.
+Make sure they don’t list palm oil ingredients.
+Avoid the holiday versions.

 These are ways candy companies use palm oil in candy without everyday consumers knowing about it.
 Take a few seconds to read labels for your favorite candies.
-In addition to looking for anything with “Palm” in the name, watch for these palm oil derivatives as well.
+In addition to looking for anything with “Palm” in the name, watch for these palm oil derivatives in candy as well.

 - Calcium Stearate